Hiring a Great Nonprofit Development Director in 2024

 Instead, we want to focus on finding the best person for leading the development office.
 Remember, this person is a catalyst, motivator and guide for the development program; he or she is not the development program!

-Let’s begin with considering the activities of a great Development Director.
+Let’s begin with considering the activities of a great Development Director in a Catholic nonprofit.
 The primary responsibilities fall into the following categories:

 Planning and Prioritizing